Mount Washington: Hiking

 The most common hiking trail approach to the summit is via the 4.1 mi Tuckerman Ravine Trail.
 It starts at the Pinkham Notch camp area and gains 4280 ft, leading straight up the bowl of Tuckerman Ravine via a series of steep rock steps that afford views of the ravine and across the notch to Wildcat Mountain.
 Fatalities have occurred on the trail, both from ski accidents and hypothermia.
 Water bottles may be refilled at the base of the bowl 2.1 mi up the trail at a well pump near the Hermit Lake Shelters, which offers snacks, toilets and shelter.
 At the summit is a center with a museum, gift shop, observation area, cafeteria, and the Mount Washington Observatory.
 Other routes up the eastern slopes of the mountain include the Lion Head, Boott Spur, Huntington Ravine and Nelson Crag trails, as well as the Great Gulf Trail ascending from the northeast.
 Routes from the western slopes include the Ammonoosuc Ravine and Jewell trails and the Crawford Path and Gulfside Trail (coincident with the Appalachian Trail from the southwest and from the north, respectively).

 There are many differences between climbing Mount Washington in summer and climbing it in winter.
 There are no public facilities on the summit in winter.
 In the winter months, the most common route is the Lion Head Winter Route, which begins on the Tuckerman Ravine Trail but then turns north to ascend up to Lion Head at elevation 5033 ft.
 The winter route variation is recommended to help climbers avoid avalanche danger.
 Exactly where the route turns from the Tuckerman Ravine Trail depends on the snow conditions.
 If the amount of snowfall has not been significant, the Lion Head Summer Route may be open.
 After hiking 2.3 mi from the visitor center in Pinkham Notch, the trail will take a right turn onto the Lion Head Summer Route.
 If there has been enough snow accumulation on the summer Lion Head Trail, the Forest Service will open the Lion Head Winter Route, which turns off after approximately 1.7 mi.

 Cog railway

 Since 1869, the Mount Washington Cog Railway has provided tourists with a train journey to the summit of Mount Washington.
 It uses a Marsh rack system and was the first successful rack railway in the US.
+The railway travels up the west side of the mountain.

+Auto Road

+The Mount Washington Auto Road—originally the Mount Washington Carriage Road—is a 7.6 mi private toll road on the east side of the mountain, rising 4618 ft from an altitude of 1527 ft at the bottom to 6145 ft at the top, an average gradient of 11.6%.
+The road was completed and opened to the public in 1861, eight years before the Cog Railway.
+There are several annual races on the Auto Road.